Toy Piano

 31.03.25 18:00

-Collaboration with the composition class Prof. Henrik Hellstenius - premiere by James Layton, Siri Sofie Eide, Martin Tiedemann Kvalø, Torbjørn Haaland, Ulyana Saulina.
+Collaboration with the composition class Prof. Henrik Hellstenius - premiere by James Layton, Siri Sofie Eide, Martin Tiedemann Kvalø, Torbjørn Haaland with pieces by Georges Aperghis and Ulyana Saulina.

 24.05.25 19:00

-New series "The 5 Senses" of Movement to Sound, Sound to Movement with premiere by Jeppe Ernst, Jan Martin Smørdal and Henrik Hellstenius with the pieces by Sarah Nemtsov and Sera Glojnaric.
+New series "The 5 Senses" of Movement to Sound, Sound to Movement with premiere by Jeppe Ernst, Jan Martin Smørdal and Henrik Hellstenius with the pieces by Sarah Nemtsov and Sara Glojnaric.

 Contact